FontoXML/fontoxpath/README.md

 * XML parsing
 * The `treat as` operator

-For all available features, see the unit tests.
+For all available features, see the unit tests, or just try it out on the [Demo page](https://xpath.playground.fontoxml.com).

 ## Compatibility